Find out more about 2022 UK bank holidays, including what's open when and key dates such as Easter and Christmas.

 Public holidays, or "bank holidays" as they are known, are spread throughout the year and mark religious, historical and special events.

 The UK has eight public holidays.
 Many of London's shops, attractions and businesses stay open throughout the public holidays.
-But be sure to check opening times before visiting on these days as some will open for reduced hours and others might not open at all.
+Make sure to check opening times before visiting on these days, as some only open for reduced hours and others might not open at all.